Analdin/python-bynance/README.md

-# python-bynance
+# Python-bynance
-The program for trading on bynance.
+Simple program for trading on bynance.